nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 things like crafting relatively nice, personalised letters, printing them on nice paper, and sending them all over the world asking for some guidance and feedback.
 Everyone gets a thousand e-mails a day; how many hand-signed letters do you get at work anymore?
 We also did things like having nice scale rules printed up, then sent those out to teams who might still work with printed drawings.
-Everyone gets branded pens, but pens run out—and my dad has some promotional scale rules lying around that are as old as me.
+Everyone gets branded pens, but pens run out, and my dad has some promotional scale rules lying around that are as old as me.

 Somewhere in the middle, I worked through the notion of varying my job title across my internet presence to see if that